 4. Procedures (Tell ways to clean up leaves)

-• Hands-On: These problems require a team to physically manipulate materials to solve the problem.
+5. Objects (What might this be used for?) - Hands-On: These problems require a team to physically manipulate materials to solve the problem.
 Possible examples include:

 1. Building (Build something that goes across a distance, that will hold weights, that will be scored for height)